Pete Aguilar: Abortion

 Aguilar opposed the overturning of Roe v.
 Wade, calling it a "devastating decision".

 Big Tech

 In 2022, Aguilar was one of 16 Democrats to vote against the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations' anti-competitive behavior.

+Israel

+Aguilar voted to provide Israel with support following the 2023 Hamas attack on Israel.